willkg/crashstats-tools/README.rst

      https://crash-stats.mozilla.org/documentation/supersearch/api/

-     This requires an API token in order to download search and download personally identifiable information and security-sensitive data.
-It also reduces rate- limiting.
-Set the CRASHSTATS_API_TOKEN environment variable to your API token
+     This requires an API token in order to search and get results for protected data.
+Using an API token also reduces rate-limiting.
+Set the CRASHSTATS_API_TOKEN environment variable to your API token value:
-     value:

      CRASHSTATS_API_TOKEN=xyz supersearch ...